 Help Save Children in Ethiopia

-Ethiopia is Africa's second-most populated country.
+Ethiopia is Africa's second-most populated country, with a population of 115 million.
+Ethiopia is the third largest refugee-hosting country in Africa, sheltering over 800,000 registered refugees.
 With a population of 102.5 million, Ethiopia has a long history of hosting refugees.
 Today, there are more than 770,000 refugees in Ethiopia, mostly from South Sudan, Somalia and Sudan.

 The Challenges for Children in Ethiopia